luabind/luabind/doc/docs.rst

     `Splitting class registrations`_.

 What's wrong with precompiled headers in VC?
-    Visual Studio doesn't like anonymous namespace's in its precompiled headers.
+    Visual Studio doesn't like anonymous namespaces in its precompiled headers.
 If you encounter this problem you can disable precompiled headers for the compilation unit (cpp-file) that uses luabind.